The Bar (professional wrestling): Raw

-Tag Team Success (2016–2019)

-Cesaro and Sheamus defeated Raw Tag Team Champions The New Day (Big E, Kofi Kingston, and Xavier Woods) in a non-title match on the October 24 episode of Raw, and defeated them by disqualification at Hell in a Cell, but did not win the title.
-On the November 7 episode of Raw, Cesaro and Sheamus were announced as part of Team Raw for the 10–on–10 Survivor Series Tag Team Elimination match at Survivor Series on November 20, 2016, which Team Raw won.
-Cesaro and Sheamus were the sole survivors for their team, and for this reason, Foley gave them a title opportunity the following night on Raw.
-On Raw, however, Cesaro and Sheamus again failed to capture the tag titles from The New Day following interference from Xavier Woods.
-After a scripted bar fight on the November 28 edition of Raw where they initially spoke of their apparent split as a tag team, the two men finally began to co-operate, reforming their team.
-They lost to The New Day in a triple threat tag team match on the December 12 episode of Raw also involving Luke Gallows and Karl Anderson.
-They received another title shot after winning a fatal four way #1 contenders match at Tribute to the Troops and at Roadblock: End of the Line, Cesaro and Sheamus defeated The New Day to win the Raw Tag Team Championship, marking Cesaro's second reign and Sheamus' first reign.
-In winning the title, they ended New Day's record setting reign of 483 days.
-They then retained the title against New Day in a rematch on the December 26 episode of Raw, ending their feud.
+Following the reintroduction of the WWE brand split in July 2016, both Cesaro and Sheamus were drafted to the Raw brand.
+The two began a rivalry in August, leading Raw general manager Mick Foley to schedule a best-of-seven series between them; Sheamus won the first match at SummerSlam.
+With the series tied at 3–3, the seventh match ended in a no-contest at Clash of Champions.
+On the September 26 episode of Raw, Foley paired the two and awarded them an opportunity for the Raw Tag Team Championship.

+Despite their differences, Cesaro and Sheamus defeated the champions The New Day at Hell in a Cell in October, but did not win the titles as the match ended in a disqualification.
+The following month at Survivor Series, they were the sole survivors for Team Raw in the 10-on-10 tag team double elimination match, earning another title opportunity from Foley.
+After losing to The New Day twice more, they eventually defeated them at Roadblock: End of the Line on December 18 to win the championships, ending The New Day's record-setting 483-day reign.

 On January 16, Cesaro and Sheamus announced their participation in the Royal Rumble match.
 Before that match, however, they were scheduled to defend the Raw Tag Team Championship against Gallows and Anderson on the Royal Rumble pre-show, where they lost the titles, ending their reign at 42 days.
 The duo then began to show tension between each other and were both later eliminated from the match by Chris Jericho.
 Their championship rematch was sabotaged by Enzo Amore and Big Cass, who interfered and caused a disqualification loss for the pair.
 Cesaro then defeated Enzo before he and Sheamus were defeated by the duo the week after to become the number one contenders to the title.
 At Fastlane, Cesaro defeated Jinder Mahal.
 It was later announced that Cesaro and Sheamus were to compete for the Raw Tag Team Championship against Enzo and Cass and Anderson and Gallows in a triple threat ladder match at WrestleMania 33.
 At the event, however, the match was made a four-way ladder match when the returning Hardy Boyz were added, who won the match.